srabonti03/AI-Course/README.md

 ## 🎞️ Multimedia Projects

-As part of the course requirements, I personally created the following multimedia projects using **free AI-powered tools**:
+As part of this course, I created the following using **free AI tools**:

-### 🎥 **AI Course Video (1 minute)**:
+- **🎥 1-Minute Course Video**:
-I used **[Pictory AI](https://pictory.ai/)** to generate a short video summarizing the course contents and my learning experience.
-The tool allowed me to convert a written script into a visually engaging video with narration and transitions.
+  Created using [Pictory AI](https://pictory.ai/) to summarize key concepts and experiences in a visually engaging format.

-### 🖼️ **AI-generated Presentation Slides**:
+- **🖼️ AI-Generated Presentation Slides**:
-For my presentation deck, I utilized tools like **[Designs.AI Presentation Maker](https://designs.ai/tools/presentation-maker)** and **[Canva AI](https://www.canva.com/features/ai-presentation-maker/)** to quickly generate aesthetically pleasing, informative slides.
-These tools helped me focus more on content creation while the layout and design were handled by AI.
+  Designed using tools like [Canva AI](https://www.canva.com/features/ai-presentation-maker/) and [Designs.AI Presentation Maker](https://designs.ai/tools/presentation-maker) for clean, professional slide decks.

-The creation process for both tools is documented under the `AI Tools Exploration` folder for reference.
+> 📁 Detailed steps and tool usage are available in the `AI Tools Exploration` folder.

 ---